GirishHakki/Microservices-E-Commerce-eks-project/README.md

 Load Balancer Port: 443
 Instance Protocol: HTTP (or HTTPS if applicable) Instance Port: 80 (or 8080 if your app runs there)
-SSL Certificate: Choose the one for aluru.site Security Policy: Select ELBSecurityPolicy-2021–06
+SSL Certificate: Choose the one for girish.site Security Policy: Select ELBSecurityPolicy-2021–06
 5. Click Save.
 ```